gem/ged4all/README.md

 # ged4all
 Database schema and prototype code for GED4ALL, a project to construct a Global Exposure Database for Multi-Hazard Risk Analysis

+Please note that the contents of this repository should be considered experimental